Presurgical Neural Energy Landscapes Predict Postoperative Working Memory Outcome After Brain Tumor Resection: Introduction

 The majority of previous studies have focused on the direct analysis of low-order functional connectivity measures and their correlation with post-surgery cognitive outcomes.
-Low-order functional connectivity measures mainly focus on the correlation of signals from different brain regions \citep{bastos2016tutorial,fox2018functional}.
-However, several studies suggest that high-order functional interactions between groups of regions could provide valuable information that is not accessible through low-order connectivity measures \citep{herzog2022genuine,santoro2024higher}.
-In our recent work, we have shown that taking into account higher-order functional connectivity measures could significantly increase the predictive power of presurgical fMRI recordings for estimating post-surgery working memory decline \citep{tran2024high}.
+Low-order functional connectivity measures mainly focus on the correlation of signals from different brain regions \cite{bastos2016tutorial,fox2018functional}.
+However, several studies suggest that high-order functional interactions between groups of regions could provide valuable information that is not accessible through low-order connectivity measures \cite{herzog2022genuine,santoro2024higher}.
+In our recent work, we have shown that taking into account higher-order functional connectivity measures could significantly increase the predictive power of presurgical fMRI recordings for estimating post-surgery working memory outcome \cite{tran2024high}.
 Furthermore, most of the existing studies have considered static functional connectivity measures, which give an overall snapshot of brain interactions.
-However, many studies highlight the importance of dynamics in functional connectivity and its relation to cognitive function \citep{braun2015dynamic,preti2017dynamic}.
+However, many studies highlight the importance of dynamics in functional connectivity and its relation to cognitive function \cite{braun2015dynamic,preti2017dynamic}, for example, recent work characterizes dFC within a low-dimensional state-space and shows that transitions in a compact state space provide a general framework linking neural flexibility and neuroplasticity to cognitive status \cite{razavi2025brain}.